Lichen morphology

-Lichen morphology includes lichen growth forms used to group lichens by "vegetative" thallus types, and forms of "non-vegetative" reproductive parts.
+Lichen morphology describes the external appearance and structures of a lichen.
+These can vary considerably from species to species.
+Lichen growth forms are used to group lichens by "vegetative" thallus types, and forms of "non-vegetative" reproductive parts.
 Some lichen thalli have the aspect of leaves (foliose lichens); others cover the substrate like a crust (crustose lichens) (illustration, right), others such as the genus Ramalina adopt shrubby forms (fruticose lichens), and there are gelatinous lichens such as the genus Collema.

 Although the form of a lichen is determined by the genetic material of the fungal partner, association with a photobiont is required for the development of that form.
 When grown in the laboratory in the absence of its photobiont, a lichen fungus develops as an undifferentiated mass of hyphae.
 If combined with its photobiont under appropriate conditions, its characteristic form emerges, in the process called morphogenesis.
 In a few remarkable cases, a single lichen fungus can develop into two very different lichen forms when associating with either a green algal or a cyanobacterial symbiont.
 Quite naturally, these alternative forms were at first considered to be different species, until they were found growing in a conjoined manner.

-There is evidence to suggest that the lichen symbiosis is parasitic or commensalistic, rather than mutualistic.
-The photosynthetic partner can exist in nature independently of the fungal partner, but not vice versa.
-Furthermore, photobiont cells are routinely destroyed in the course of nutrient exchange.
-The association is able to continue because reproduction of the photobiont cells matches the rate at which they are destroyed.